silverdavi/unpopular-science-book/writing_rules.md

 **Precision**: Use technically accurate language.
 Avoid approximations in language that could mislead about the underlying science.

 **No Manufactured Wonder**: Don't tell readers how to feel ("This is mind-blowing!").
 Let the material speak for itself.

+**Reject Dramatic Injections**: Avoid:
+- Artificial tension builders ("But what if...?", "The distance?")
+- Sensational transitions ("lies in its ingenuity")
+- False profundity ("These attacks expose a truth...")
+- Breathless revelation ("reveals the shocking fact")
+- Dad joke setups in technical content
+The science is interesting enough without theatrical additions.

 ## Summary Style Guidelines